CerenAkyr/MNIST-Dataset-Analysis/README.md

-# Machine Learning Homework 2
+# MNIST Dataset Analysis

 This repository contains two Jupyter notebooks for solving questions 1 and 2 of the Machine Learning Homework 2.
+Question 1 is about PCA Analysis, and question 2 is about Logistic regression and hyperparameter tuning.

 ## Prerequisites